 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

 |Other Health Professions||3||NA|

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

-In 2017-2018, 279 students took at least one online class at Bryan College of Health Sciences.
-This is an increase from the 248 students who took online classes the previous year.
+In 2020-2021, 364 students took at least one online class at Bryan College of Health Sciences.
+This is a decrease from the 545 students who took online classes the previous year.